alpinebuster/pgadmin/pkg/mac/README.md

    *notarization.conf* and set the values accordingly.
 Note that notarization will fail if the code isn't signed.

-4. To build, go to pgAdmin4 source root directory and execute:
+4. To build, go to pgAdmin source root directory and execute:

        make appbundle